 2. Brand recognition is better achieved, unless the strategy is to use multiple colors.

-3. If material is printed offset and pantone colors are applied, it’s easier to maintain color consistency throughout the brand’s pieces, which also helps to maintain brand consistency.”
+3. If material is printed offset and pantone colors are applied, it’s easier to maintain color consistency throughout the brand’s pieces.
+This also helps to maintain brand consistency.”

 What Colors Mean in Design

-Color can make or break a perfect logo design or brand, so it’s important to know what colors mean so that your designer or agency can help you incorporate the right colors in your logo design.
+Ultimately, color can make or break the logo design elements or brand.
+So, it’s important to know what colors mean so that your designer or marketing agency can help you incorporate the right colors in your logo design.

 - Red evokes aggressiveness, passion, strength and vitality